lg2it/md2td/readme.md

 ## Roadmap

-[X] Support for commonly used markdown syntax
+- [x] Support for commonly used markdown syntax

-[] Expansion with more comprehensive markdown syntax support
+- [x] Bidirectional conversion capability between markdown and TiddlyWiki

-[] Bidirectional conversion capability between markdown and TiddlyWiki
+- [] Expansion with more comprehensive markdown syntax support

-[] Functionality to import markdown files
+- [] Functionality to import markdown files